Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 1. If you change your mind about the label you chose, simply repeat this process and choose a different label.

 1. The classification that you specified stays with the file, even if you email the file or save it to another location.

+>**Note**: Implementing Azure Information Protection is crucial for organizations to enhance data security and control access to sensitive information.
+The Unified Labeling Client enables users to classify and protect files, ensuring that confidential data remains secure, even if documents are forwarded or saved in different locations.
+This lab equips users with the skills to deploy the AIP client and apply classification labels to files.

+### Conclusion

+By completing the tasks outlined in this lab, users gain practical knowledge of deploying the Azure Information Protection Unified Labeling Client and utilizing it to classify files.
+This knowledge is essential for organizations seeking to enhance their data protection strategies and ensure compliance with security and privacy requirements.
+The lab emphasizes the importance of incorporating AIP tools into the data management workflow.